-Making schedules more manageable– Some doctors are now designating specific days of the week as “telemedicine days” where they can see patients from the comfort of their homes – eliminating stressful commuting.
+Some doctors now designate specific days of the week as “telemedicine days” where they can see patients from the comfort of their homes, eliminating stressful commuting.

-Gaining greater autonomy– A growing number of providers are splitting their schedules 50/50 between telehealth and in-person consultations.
-Many are finding that they have a keener eye for the patient’s condition when they observe remotely, in a relaxed, uninterrupted setting.
+A growing number of providers are splitting their schedules between telehealth and in-person consultations.
+Many find that they have a keener eye for the patient’s condition when they observe remotely in a relaxed, uninterrupted setting.

-Reducing the need to hurry– Many physicians feel rushed because they have to physically move from room to room all day – or from rounds to department meetings, then back to the office.
-Telehealth can help simplify their workday, giving them more time for patient interaction.
+Many physicians feel rushed because they have to physically move from room to room all day.
+They constantly move from rounds to department meetings, and back to their offices.
+Telehealth can help simplify the workday, providing more time for patient interaction.

-One of the mega-trends in medicine is that many younger doctors are taking salaried jobs to avoid the 12-hour days their older colleagues have long endured.
-Younger physicians are insisting that their time is more valuable than money.
-They’d rather make less than get burned out doing rounds on Christmas morning – or miss their kids’ birthday parties because of on-call commitments.
+A major trend in medicine is younger doctors accepting salaried jobs to avoid the 12+ hour days their older colleagues have long endured.
+More and more physicians are insisting that their time is more valuable than money.
+They would rather make less than become burned out doing rounds on Christmas morning or miss another birthday party because of on-call commitments.

-The motto of these younger physicians is “balance, not burnout” – and telehealth is fast becoming their #1 tool for achieving it.
+The motto of these younger physicians is “balance, not burnout”, and telehealth is quickly becoming their #1 tool for achieving it.